vietcode/nugu/README.md

 The uploader supports uploading from either a local file/folder or a file/folder on a cloud provider through a Rclone remote.

+By default, uploaded articles are checked using 1 connection.
+Adjust the `--check-connections` flag to 0 to disable, or 2 or higher to set the number of connections used for post checking.
+Higher numbers of connections are only useful if post checking is bottlenecking the rest of the process.

 ## Installation

 ```sh